-Kathryne brings broad local and international teaching experience to her Year 6 classroom teaching in 2018, and has particular strengths in Social Sciences, English, Music and Art.
-Room 1 is student-centred, focused on critical thinking, and emphasis is placed on the School Values (Responsibility, Respect, Resilience).
-Kathryne leads the Year 5/6 Division and promotes leadership for our students by overseeing the Student Council and supporting our House Captains.
-Kathryne is also the Lead Teacher of Maori and Senior English, and organises Kapahaka at Fairfield School.
+Kathryne brings broad local and international teaching experience to her Year 6 classroom teaching, and has particular strengths in Social Sciences, English, Music and Art.
+Room 5 is student-centred, focused on critical thinking, and emphasis is placed on the School Values (Responsibility, Respect, Resilience).
+Kathryne leads the Year 5/6 Division and is also the Lead Teacher of Maori and Senior English, and organises Kapahaka at Fairfield School.

-Michelle teaches Years 3/4 in Room 1 and is Leader of the Junior Middle Division.
+Michelle teaches Years 3/4 in Room 2 and is Leader of the Junior Middle Division.
 She is a strong believer in a team ethos where students support each other to attain individual goals.
-Michelle is Head of Maths in the school and runs both the Accelerating Learning in Mathematics (ALiM) and Number Shack programmes.
+Michelle is Head of Maths in the school and oversees the Number Shack and maths intervention programmes.
 Michelle also has expertise in Written Language and likes to encourage creativity in her students through her own skills and passion for Visual Art.

 Amy has a lot to offer our senior school students with years of experience teaching Years 7 and 8.
-She has curriculum strengths in Science and Numeracy and forms part of the Curriculum Teams in both areas.
+She has curriculum strengths in Science and Numeracy and is passionate about engaging students in these curriculum areas.
 Amy is the Waterpolo coordinator, organises our Year 8 Ski trip, and is the coordinator for our Year 7 & 8 Science Fair students.
 Amy enjoys building strong relationships with her students so they have the confidence to take risks with their learning.
-Her classroom challenges students to engage with their learning and to work hard to reach their potential - while also having fun!
+Her classroom challenges students to develop greater independence with their learning, and to work hard to reach their potential - while also having fun!